Fede-stack/Probabilistic-COVID-19/README.md

-# A Spatio-Temporal Probabilistic Neural Network to Forecast COVID-19 Counts
+# A probabilistic spatio-temporal neural network to forecast COVID-19 counts
 This code repository is related to the paper *A Spatio-Temporal Probabilistic Neural Network to Forecast COVID-19 Counts* by Ravenda et al. <br><br>